When speaking to property investors they all tell me much the same thing...

 Many passive investors purchase their investment properties the way they would buy their home – emotionally.

-They tend to buy their investments near where they live, or near to where they work or close to where they want to retire or holiday – all emotional reasons.
+They tend to buy their investments near where they live, near to where they work or close to where they want to retire or holiday – all emotional reasons.

 Some live to regret their investment decisions and have difficulty holding on to their investments.